davidshumway/maldidb-1/README.md

  git clone https://github.com/davidshumway/maldidb
  cd ./maldidb
  # Use project.env.template to create project.env
+ # and input settings used in psql.
+ # DATABASE_HOST should be set to "localhost"
+ # rather than postgresdb.
  cp project.env.template project.env
  nano project.env
  # Initialize environment variables and virtualenv